open/close all folders

 - Happens in the openings of Gundam SEED Destiny

 - It happens twice in the show too, both with Kira facing Athrun and later Shinn.
 Both times neither combatant is able to overpower the other.
 With Athrun Kira pulls a second saber and slashes him with that, while Shinn pulls back to try to surprise Kira with a rifle shot.

 - Mobile Suit Gundam 0083: Stardust Memory, Gp01 vs. Gp02 fights are also famous for having blade locks.

 - In one of Naruto's first story arcs, Zabuza and Kakashi locked blades for a minute or so.
 Zabuza had a great carving knife of a sword, bigger than he is.
 Kakashi had a kunai, a stubby dagger about as long as your hand.
 If the battle had stuck to the rules of real life Kakashi would now be "the Two-Fingered Ninja".

 - This also happens when Sai attacks Naruto out of nowhere.
 Sai takes advantage of this moment to question whether Naruto has any equipment.

 - Also happens in the Pain arc.
 Ebisu blocks Pain's chakra blade with the point of his kunai for several minutes.

-- Soul Eater shows a decidedly pragmatic approach when Mifune locks with Black Star, he grabs one of Black Star's hands and breaks two of his fingers.
+- Soul Eater shows a decidedly pragmatic approach when Mifune locks with Black Star, grabs one of Black Star's hands, and breaks two of his fingers.

 Film - Animated